 Where can I get vaccinated for Monkeypox?

 Vaccines are limited at this time.
-Call 211 for vaccine sites and eligibility or call Health Service at 503-768-7165 for information about vaccines.
+Call 211 for vaccine sites and eligibility or call the Health Center at 503-768-7165 for information about vaccines.

 What should I do if I have symptoms?